foundry-vtt-community/wiki.js/development/api/applicationv2.md

 Unlike the App V1, the base App V2 class handles forms natively, without reliance on a subclass.
 If you're not writing some kind of Document sheet, in which case you should use the appropriate subclass, everything is going to extend `ApplicationV2`.
 However, one important thing to know is that you need to use some form of rendering engine, whether that's the Foundry-provided `HandlebarsApplicationMixin` or one created by a community package.

+---
 ## API Interactions

+The following section provides guidance for implementing ApplicationV2 and its related classes

 ### HandlebarsApplicationMixin